pophils/TaskManagement/README.md

 # task-management
 A lightweight task management app.
-Built in django and backbone.js
+Still a work in progress.
+Tools used: django, django rest framework and backbone.js, celery, and rabbitmq.
+App will be hopefully deployed to AWS when ready.